Specialist Teaching and Learning Services

 Our Specialist Teaching and Learning Services (STLS) team provides a service for children and young people (0 to 19 years) with special educational needs and disabilities (SEND).
-We also offer advice and training for pre-schools, mainstream schools and academies on how to meet the needs of children with SEND.
+We also offer advice and training for early years settings and schools on how to meet the needs of children with SEND.

 Our specialist teachers are experienced teachers with a qualification in one or more areas of SEND.
 They work with the other professionals who are in contact with the child and their family to help that child or young person to achieve their learning goals.

 We can provide specialist assessments for children and young people based on their individual needs.
-We will arrange a visit, sometimes more than one, to see your child in preschool or at school so we can understand how your child's special educational need or disability affects the way they learn or their access to education.
-We will create a plan suggesting ways that your child's learning can be supported by both you and the professionals in your child's school.
+We will arrange a visit, sometimes more than one, to see your child in early years or at school so we can understand how your child's special educational need or disability affects the way they learn or their access to education.
+We will create a plan suggesting ways that your child's learning can be supported by both you and the professionals in your child's early years setting or school.